Recognition and Enforcement of Foreign Arbitration Awards in Belarus

 FAQ

-What is an arbitral court?
+What is an arbitral award?

 What is the time limit for filing an enforcement request?